 What is content marketing ROI?

-Content marketing ROI (return on investment) measures the revenue your business earns compared with what you spent on your content marketing efforts.
+Content marketing ROI is the ratio that shows the revenue your business earned when compared to what you spent on content marketing.

-ROI from content marketing has been notoriously difficult for marketers to measure and track because the journey from content to revenue isn’t always straight or quick.
+ROI (return on investment) from content marketing has been notoriously difficult for marketers to measure and track because the journey from content to revenue isn’t always straight or quick.
 Content marketing is a long-term game, and, unlike things like pay-per-click ads, attribution can be harder to determine.

 Table of Contents

 - Using content analytics to track the ROI of content marketing